-Can I Go to the Internet?
+Can I go to the Internet?

 On my bike ride, I am riding in an area where there are a number of Ragingwire data centers, which I find the most architecturally interesting.
-Below are links to two videos they published marketing their data centers.

 - Ragingwire Ashburn Data Center - Virtual Tour (3 minutes)

 - Ragingwire VA2 Ashburn, Virginia Data Center - Virtual Tour (6 minutes) The link starts at the 5:15 marker into the video where it shows a fantastic depiction of the Internet swirling around Ashburn, then around the world